-even the prices are beautifully crafted.

-even the prices are at perfection.
-From velvet saxonies to SisalWoolTM, our entire collection is on sale.
-Stop by for a look Hardwood Specialists · Vinyl · Carpeting · Major Brand Names 690 S. LAPEER RD. · LAKE ORION (In the Express Plaza just N. of Clarkston Rd.)
-HOURS: Mon.-Fri.
-9-8 Saturday 9.5 All Major Credit Cards Accepted
+Maastan; At 40% off, even the prices are beautifully crafted.
+Every Kanastan carriet is designed flawlessly And now in the prices are at perfection.
+From velvet saxonies to Sisal Vool Hardwood Specialists · Vinyl · Carpeting · Major Brand Names Porthern Flooring & Interiors 690 S. LAPEER RD. · LAKE ORION (In the Express Plaza just N. of Clarkston Rd.)
+HOURS: Mon.
+Fri.
+9-8 Saturday 9-5 693.945T All Major Credit Cards Accepted Cla